narnolddd/FETA3/README.md

 Being able to calculate likelihoods, we can also find maximum likelihood estimators for models with parameters to find the highest likelihood model from a model family for a particular network.
-Because of the broad scope of model families comprised in the framework (combining two or more mixtures of model components, finding MLEs for parameters of single models e.g. power in the degree power model, etc), I have approached this in a reasonably ad-hoc way, writing scripts for one off experiments as required.
+Because of the broad scope of model families comprised in the framework (combining two or more mixtures of model components, single model components which are parametrised e.g. power exponent in degree power model), I have approached this in a reasonably ad-hoc way, writing scripts for one off experiments as required.
 However to see an example for finding the best fit of two models, see the python script `tutorial/fitMixedModel.py` for an idea.